wp-oop/plugin-boilerplate/README.md

             instructions to the `docker/wp-entrypoint.sh` script.
 You may use WP CLI for this.
             These instructions should go right below the line that says `# Custom setup instructions`.
-            This way, they will only run when WordPress is ready for action. **All changes to the entrypoint script require image rebuild**: use `docker-compose down` and `docker-compose build`.
+            This way, they will only run when WordPress is ready for action. **All changes to the entrypoint script require image rebuild**: use `docker compose down` and `docker compose build`.
 This is because these changes affect the application image, which the entrypoint script is baked into.

             In the future, this may need to go into `require`, if a plugin build script takes care